ahmedmsabry2000/ahmedmsabry2000.github.io/README.md

 **Software Engineer**
 *Feb 2023 – July 2025*

+- Developed a real-time power and controls visualization dashboard using Chart.js, Angular, and Kafka.
 - Deployed a role-based access control (RBAC) system using Kubernetes and Istio to ensure secure access management within a microservices architecture.
 - Built an adapter that integrates with GE ADMS to publish Bus Load Allocation (BLA) data to Kafka, improving data quality and optimization analysis convergence.
 - Conducted a Minimum Viable Load Test on the DERMS product, monitoring performance against customer NFRs with Grafana, ArgoCD, and Kiali to establish performance benchmarks.